-Based on the ample evidence, it’s easy to think of CCR as a singles band and dig no further, but then you’d miss out on a gem like Feelin’ Blue, a straight up bluesy jam that still feels fresh and relevant and coming from a nearby garage.
+Based on ample evidence, it’s easy to think of CCR as a singles band and dig no further, but then you’d miss out on a gem like Feelin’ Blue, a straight up bluesy jam that still feels fresh and relevant and coming from a nearby garage.
 “I first heard it around age twelve, so I didn’t much get it, or like it.
 But when you’ve only got maybe five albums in your collection, you tend to keep listening until you do get it.
-I didn’t like whiskey much then either.”
+I didn’t like whiskey much then either, but I wasn’t going to get drunk just sitting there looking at it.”
 (Philip Random)

 Last week saw the debut of Randophonic’s latest series, The Solid Time of Change (aka the 661 Greatest Records of the so-called Prog Rock era) – an overlong yet incomplete history of whatever the hell happened between 1965 and 1979, not in all music, not even in most of it, but definitely in a bunch of it, particularly via bands hailing from the United Kingdom.